M66B/FairEmail/docs/FAQ-hu-rHU.md

 * A [bug in Android](https://issuetracker.google.com/issues/37018931) sometimes causes a crash with *...
 InputChannel is not initialized ...* on some devices.
 * ~~A [bug in LineageOS](https://review.lineageos.org/c/LineageOS/android_frameworks_base/+/265273) sometimes causes a crash with *... java.lang.ArrayIndexOutOfBoundsException: length=...; index=... ...*.~~
 * A bug in Nova Launcher on Android 5.x causes FairEmail to crash with a *java.lang.StackOverflowError* when Nova Launcher has access to the accessibility service.
 * ~~The folder selector sometimes shows no folders for yet unknown reasons.
-This seems to be fixed.~~
+Ez úgy tűnik, hogy ki van javítva.~~
 * ~~A [bug in AndroidX](https://issuetracker.google.com/issues/64729576) makes it hard to grap the fast scroller.
-A workaround was added.~~
+Egy ideiglenes megoldás hozzá lett fűzve.~~
 * ~~Encryption with YubiKey results into an infinite loop.
 This seems to be caused by a [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2507).~~
 * Scrolling to an internally linked location in original messages does not work.
 This can't be fixed because the original message view is contained in a scrolling view.
 * A preview of a message text doesn't (always) appear on Samsung watches because [setLocalOnly](https://developer.android.com/reference/androidx/core/app/NotificationCompat.Builder.html#setLocalOnly(boolean)) seem to be ignored.
 Message preview texts are known to be displayed correctly on Pebble 2, Fitbit Charge 3, Mi band 3, and Xiaomi Amazfit BIP wearables.
 See also [this FAQ](#user-content-faq126).